Nirasaki, Yamanashi: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Nirasaki is 13/0 °C. The average annual rainfall is 1278 mm with September as the wettest month.

 Demographics

 Per Japanese census data, the population of Nirasaki has remained relatively steady in recent decades.

 History

 The area around present-day Nirasaki was the ancestral homeland of the Takeda clan, which dominated Kai Province in the Sengoku period.
 During the Edo period, the area was tenryō territory under the direct administration of the Tokugawa shogunate, and the village of Niirasaki was a post town on the Kōshū Kaidō highway.
 During the early Meiji period, the area was organized into 14 villages under Kitakoma District, Yamanashi.
 Nirasaki was elevated to town status on September 20, 1892.
 Modern Nirasaki City was founded by merger of Nirasaki with ten surrounding villages on October 10, 1954.